milkytoasto/DSChaosMod/README.md

 Visit the [Wiki](https://github.com/milkytoasto/DSChaosMod/wiki) for specific details on contributing to this application.

-## Project Structure

-The repository is broken up into two major parts, with much of the logic being handled by the server portion.

-- TwitchVotingOverlay containing an html file with some basic styling meant to be used as a browser source.
-In the scripts for this html file is the logic for interacting with the sever part over websockets.
-- TwitchVoting Server containing many different handlers that work alongside one another, offering a websocket server that transmits messages to the overlay for display.
-Inside this server are:
-  - Bots containing the base logic for bots such as one for Twitch.
-As of this writing, the only bot in there is the Twitch bot.
-Any future platforms such as YouTube or the like should get one under here.
-  - ChaosHandler which handles the memory editing portion of the application.
-Effects are performed by reading/writing to the game's memory via the pymem package.
-  - ConfigHandler for reading/writing to config files for the app, such as user settings for the effects and Twitch integration settings.
-  - ServerGUI, containing the files relating the the application's user interface.
-  - VotingHandler which handles the actual logic pertaining to the voting state.
-  - WebsocketHandler for handling logic as it pertains to the websocket server.

-All of these parts rely on one another in one way or another, and communicate with each other's modules asynchronously.

 ## Installing

 1. Clone the repository using `git clone https://github.com/milkytoasto/DSChaosMod.git`